-- The relationship between costs and service levels the CCOS is expected to be, from opening, utilised at capacity for peak periods and highly throughout the remainder of operational hours.
-The volume of services is thus large relative to the size/scope of the asset, meaning that variable costs incurred (i.e. CDIC) will be a relatively large proportion of total costs. - The nature of the CCOS asset CCOS will be almost entirely subterranean, meaning that relatively few OMR costs are incurred in the state where no services are run (for example, little track maintenance is required as it is shielded from the elements).
+- The relationship between costs and service levels the CCOS is utilised at capacity for peak periods and highly throughout the remainder of operational hours.
+The volume of services is thus large relative to the size/scope of the asset, meaning that variable costs incurred (i.e. CDIC) will be a relatively large proportion of total costs. - The nature of the CCOS asset CCOS is an almost entirely subterranean, meaning that relatively few OMR costs are incurred in the state where no services are run (for example, little track maintenance is required as it is shielded from the elements).